-In accordance with the statutory requirements of the 1990 Regulations, the 2000 Regulations and the 2007 Regulations, notices of the Application had to be placed in the local and national press and the Edinburgh Gazette to notify any interested parties.
+In accordance with the statutory requirements of the 1990 Regulations and the 2000 Regulations and the 2007 Regulations, notices of the Application had to be placed in the local press, national press and the Edinburgh Gazette to notify any interested parties.
 The Scottish Ministers note that these requirements have been met.
 Notice of the Application for section 36 consent is required to be served on any relevant Planning Authority under Schedule 8 to the Electricity Act.

-Notifications were sent to Angus Council, as the onshore Planning Authority where the STA export cable comes ashore at Carnoustie, as well as to Fife Council.
-Notifications were also sent to the JNCC, SNH and SEPA.
+Notifications were therefore sent to AC, as the onshore Planning Authority where the transmission infrastructure export cable comes ashore (at Cockenzie), as well as to Dundee City Council, East Lothian Council, Fife Council, and Scottish Borders Council, as well as to SNH, the JNCC and SEPA.